SharePoint/sp-dev-docs/docs/declarative-customization/get-started-create-site-design.md

 <br/>

 The previous script creates a new SharePoint list named **Customer Tracking**.
 It sets the description and adds four fields to the list.
 Note that each of these are considered an action.
-Site scripts are limited to 30 cumulative actions (across one or more scripts that may be called in a site design).
+Site scripts are limited to 30 cumulative actions (across one or more scripts that may be called in a site design) if applied programmatically using the Invoke-SPOSiteDesign command.
+If they are applied through the UX or using the Add-SPOSiteDesignTask command then the limit is 300 cumulative actions (or 100K characters) .

 ## Add the site script